openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 *********************************

 By enabling the cohort feature in a course, you provide students with the ability to ask questions of, and have conversations with, other members of their cohort.
-By offering cohort-only discussion oppotunities, the cohort feature can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.
+Cohort-only discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.

-Enabling the cohort feature has different effects on the course-wide discussion topics and the content-specific discussion topics in the course.
+When you first enable cohorts in your course, the initial behavior for course- wide discussion topics is different from the behavior of content-specific (inline) discussion topics.
+By default, course-wide discussion topics are unified, but content-specific discussion topics are divided by cohort.
+You can configure either type of discussion to be divided or unified.

 ===================================================
-Course-Wide Discussion Topics Are Configurable
+Course-Wide Discussion Topics
 ===================================================

 To create course-wide discussion topics, you add them on the **Advanced Settings** page in Studio.
-By default, each of these topics is unified.
-All of the students in the course can post, read, respond, and comment in course-wide discussion topics without regard to their cohort group assignments.
+When you first create a course-wide topic, it is unified, and all students in the course can post, read, respond, and comment in the topic without regard to their cohort group assignments.
 After you add a course-wide topic, you can configure it so that it is divided by cohort instead.

-For example, in addition to the General topic, which is supplied by default, you create these additional course-wide topics: Course Q&A, Announcements, and Brainstorming.
+For example, in addition to the General topic, which is supplied by default, you create three additional course-wide topics: Course Q&A, Announcements, and Brainstorming.
 You want all students to be able to read and contribute to all of the posts in the General and Course Q&A topics.
-However, you want the Announcements and Brainstorming topics to be divided, so that students will only be able to read and respond to contributions by the members of their own cohorts.
-You complete the additional configuration step for the Announcements and Brainstorming topics only.
+However, you want the Announcements and Brainstorming topics to be divided, so that students will only be able to read and respond to contributions by members of their own cohorts.

+You complete the additional configuration step only for the Announcements and Brainstorming topics.

 For information about course-wide discussion topics, see :ref:`Organizing_discussions`.
 For information about configuring these topics, see :ref:`Configure CourseWide Discussion Topics as Private`.

 ===================================================
-All Content-Specific Discussion Topics Are Divided
+Content-Specific Discussion Topics
 ===================================================

-Each of the content-specific discussion topics is divided by cohort.
+To create content-specific discussion topics, you add discussion components to units in the course outline section in Studio.
+By default, each content-specific discussion topic is divided by cohort.
 A student who is assigned to one cohort group cannot read or add to the posts, responses, or comments contributed by the members of another cohort group.

-To create content-specific discussion topics in a course, you add units that include discussion components.
-In a course with the cohort feature enabled, you do not have the option to change these topics to be unified for all students.
+After you add a content-specific discussion topic, if you want it to remain cohorted, you do not need to take any further action.
+However, if you want it to be accessible to all students regardless of cohort, you can configure it so that it is unified instead.

+For example, in a unit that is accessible to all students, you add a discussion component.
+You want this content-specific discussion topic also to be accessible to all students, therefore you must change its default configuration.

 For more information about content-specific discussion topics, see :ref:`Organizing_discussions`.
+For information about configuring content- specific discussion topics for cohorts, see  :ref: `Configure ContentSpecific Discussion Topics`.

 .. _Options for Assigning Students to Cohorts: